-Binge eating at night is a common topic for my clients and I. They know it’s happening, they know they “shouldn’t” be doing it, but binge eating seems to have power over them.
+How to stop binge eating at night is a popular topic for my clients and I. They know it’s happening, they know they “shouldn’t” be doing it, but binge eating seems to have power over them.
 I even have clients tell me, “Shelby, I’m an intelligent person.
 I don’t understand why I can’t stop this!”
 It is extremely frustrating, shameful, confusing, and sometimes physically painful.

-First, let’s get clarity on if you are overeating or if you are binge eating at night as these are two different behaviors.
+Let’s get clarity on if you are overeating or if you are truly binge eating at night as these are two different behaviors.
 Simply put,

 Binge Eating Is an Industrial-Strength Overeating Episode

 The biggest difference between overeating and binge eating is the power and energy behind the binge.
 Binge eating is often associated with the term “compulsive eating” because it feels more powerful than us and often overpowers us.
 It is a NEGATIVE energy.

 A true binge derives from a physiological stress response caused by factors in either the a) nutritional domain or b) personal domain.
 No one sits on the couch, happily watching movies, and says, “I think I’ll binge!”.
 Sure one can get lost on the couch, watching movies, and mindlessly overeat.
 But a binge is a whole other story.